coderefinery/coderefinery.org/content/join/staff.md

 description = "If you support computational scientists, provide our courses to them as a service."
 +++

-If you work at an organization that supports computational research, join us!
+If you support computational research, lead a team to join our courses!
 Don't forget you can do everything on the [for individuals](@/join/individuals.md) page as part of your job, and [your whole organization could join](@/join/organizations.md).